WestGermanGenomeCenter/pacbio_variants/README.md

 ## roadmap:
- ´ trio calling : deeptrio, glnexus ´ -> only if there are requests for this.
+  trio calling : deeptrio, glnexus  -> only if there are requests for this. assembly : hifiasm or similar -> only if there are requests for this. str profiling: strkit, currently testing

 ## why this work is being done:
 - nf-core/pacvar: https://nf-co.re/pacvar/1.0.1/